Harshit-Dayma/Note-Nexus/README.md

-# Note-Nexus
-Note Nexus is a streamlined note-sharing platform designed to help juniors access high-quality academic notes with ease.
-It bridges the gap between senior and junior students by enabling efficient distribution of curated study materials, enhancing learning and collaboration within the campus.
 # 📚 Note Nexus

 **Note Nexus** is a note-sharing platform built to help students easily access and share academic materials.
 Our goal is to provide juniors with organized, high-quality digital and PDF notes curated by seniors — making learning smoother and more collaborative.
+Note Nexus is a streamlined note-sharing platform designed to help juniors access high-quality academic notes with ease.
+It bridges the gap between senior and junior students by enabling efficient distribution of curated study materials, enhancing learning and collaboration within the campus.

 ---